QuentinRougemont/genome_annotation/README.md

 busco --list-dataset
 ```

-in the config/config file set the busco_lineage name that is closer to your study organism
+in the config/config file set the **busco_lineage** by providing the name of the species that is closer to your study organism

 * optional:  1 ancestral genome in **fasta** format with its annotation in **gtf** format.

-	     keep a single transcript per gene.
+**!keep a single transcript per gene!**

 ### note on input naming: